Carrie Underwood wins top prize again at CMT Music Awards

-Oklahoma country music superstar Carrie Underwood added to her resume as the most decorated artist in CMT Music Awards history.
+Oklahoma country music superstar Carrie Underwood added to her resume as the most decorated artist in CMT Music Awards history Wednesday night.

-Underwood collected her 23rd CMT Music Award Wednesday night when she and John Legend were announced as the winners of the show’s top prize, video of the year.
+Underwood collected her 23rd CMT Music Award when she and John Legend were announced as the winners of the show’s top prize, Video of the Year.

-Underwood, as she has done in past years, thanks fans for supporting her.
+Underwood, as she has done in past years, thanked fans for supporting her.
 Winners at the CMT Music Awards are chosen via fan voting.

 She also congratulated Legend “on what I think is your first CMT Award.”

-“Hallelujah” also was nominated in the category of best collaborative video, but that award went to Chris Brown and Kane Young for “Famous Friends.”
+“Hallelujah” also was nominated in the category of best collaborative video, but that award went to Chris Young and Kane Brown for “Famous Friends.”

 Underwood has won at least one CMT Music Award every year since 2012.